dzubenco/nexus-docker-test/README.md

 5) For the Docker index, select Use Docker Hub

-6) Check "Allow Nexus Repository Manager to download and cache foreign layers" checkbox.
+6) Check "Allow Nexus Repository Manager to download and cache foreign layers" checkbox (info: [link](https://help.sonatype.com/repomanager3/nexus-repository-administration/formats/docker-registry/foreign-layers)).
 Remain the regexp by default

 7) Please don't forget to apply to the repository the cleanup policy which has been created at the [Post-Install steps] -> [Create Cleanup policies for each types of repo] section of this guide